0cjs/8bitdev/src/clic/objects.md

 memory, typically a system will have one or more _heap_ areas in which cons cells and obdata are dynamically allocated.

 Unlike arbitrary areas of memory, every address in a heap is part of an object.
-Space available for allocation is indicated by "free space" obdata objects (_FSOs_) of type `HDT_FREE` (see below).
+Space available for allocation in mixed and obdata heaps is indicated by "free space" obdata objects (format `FBO`, see below).

 All objects on the heap have an allocation size or _asize_, given in bytes, that is a multiple of four and 256 bytes or less.
 The next